sagarchuri/country-slick/README.md

-# country-slick
+# Slick in action
-Simple app using Slick
+A simple app using Slick

 Output-><br />
 <br />